DiscoverMedNews

 Latest Articles

-One year after mRNA COVID-19 immunization, the young people showed elevated cytokine levels, suggesting ongoing stimulation of the immune system
+One year after mRNA COVID-19 immunization, the young people show elevated cytokine levels, suggesting ongoing stimulation of the immune system

 The results showed that vaccination led to increased cytokine levels even one year after vaccination.
 Furthermore, the results indicated differences in cytokine levels based on gender and age.